Criminal lawyer for Manslaughter

 - With reckless indifference to human life.
 You did an act foreseeing that it is probable – as distinct from possible – that death would result from that act; or

-- The death occurred during you committing an offence which is punishable for life or 25 years.
+- The death occurred during you committing an offence that is punishable for life or 25 years.

 Complete defences to manslaughter include: